robs4crops/sensors_to_isobus/README.md

 ## Licensing

 The software is provided under the MIT License, allowing free use, modification, and distribution with proper attribution.
 Refer to `LICENSE.md` for full details.

----

-## Future Enhancements

-- **Threading Support:**
-  - Placeholder for adding multi-threading functionality to handle more complex tasks.
-- **Extended Sensor Support:**
-  - Easily add new sensors by configuring additional pins and integrating new logic.

-This document provides a high-level overview and user manual to help you get started with the project efficiently.